 \subsection{Task List for Agents}

-Task partitioning, coordination, and delegation are central to collaborative writing~\cite{Baecker1993collabwriting, Dourish1992awareness, Sharples1993collabwriting}, often supported through materials such as comments and plans (e.g. todo lists)~\cite{Bodker2024material}.
-Users in mixed human-AI teams especially value explicit shared goals~\cite{Schelble2022thinktogether}.
-Moreover, \citet{Tankelevitch2024metacog} identify task delegation as a key metacognitive demand in working with generative AI, calling for designs to support this.
-Together, these findings motivate our design of an explicit task list for AI agents.
+Task partitioning, coordination, and delegation are central to collaborative writing~\cite{Baecker1993collabwriting, Dourish1992awareness, Sharples1993collabwriting}, supported through materials such as comments and plans (e.g. todo lists)~\cite{Bodker2024material}.
+Users in mixed human-AI teams especially value explicit shared goals~\cite{Schelble2022thinktogether}. \citet{Tankelevitch2024metacog} identify task delegation as a metacognitive demand in working with generative AI, calling for designs to support this.
+These findings motivate our explicit task list for agents.